tashiad/capstone-sentiment-analysis-app-starter/README.md

 ### US-03 Test your model

 You now have a model and a tokenizer that can be used in your app.
-Before integrating into your Flask application, you will need to test that the model and tokenizer files that you created work as expected.
+You will need to test that the model and tokenizer files that you created work as expected before integrating them into your Flask application.

 Use [this Colab notebook](https://colab.research.google.com/drive/1neUIezfOo2qmeysWkCHhla2VitGpm5e-?usp=sharing) to test that your model and tokenizer work as expected.